oracle-samples/oaim-sandbox/hol/HOL_GUIDE.md

   ```

 ### Startup
-The two scripts `server.sh` and `sandbox.sh` hold env variables needed to connect the DB and OpenAI.
+The two scripts `server.sh` hold env variables needed to connect the DB and OpenAI, instead the `sandbox.sh` the key to be authorized on the AI Explorer.
 Set the `OPENAI_API_KEY` in the server script.
 If, for any reasons, you need to adapt the DBMS to a different instance and setup, change the variables accordingly.

 * In a separate shell: